sagemath/trac_to_gh/Issue 3635.md

 # Issue 3635: If m is a matrix, then m.plot() should call matrix_plot

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3635

 Original creator: jason